wp-plugins/icegram/readme.txt

 == Changelog ==
+= 1.9.4 =
+* Fix: Ninja Forms was showing two submit buttons with Icegram Form embed functionality
+* Fix: Mailpoet hidden fields were visible with Form embed functionality
+* Fix: Minor issues with form css
+* Fix: Use themes default option was not working in message admin settings

 = 1.9.3 =
 * Fix: Redirection to "Target Link" was not working in Icegram message
 * Fix: Inline form shortcode not getting preserved for message types with only inline position